strategineer/personal-website/content/books/2023-10-23/index.md

 date: 2023-10-23
 params:
   isbn13: '9780143039976'
+  year: '2006'
 star_rating: 5
-title: We Have Always Lived in the Castle
+title: We Have Always Lived In The Castle - (Penguin Classics Deluxe Edition)
 ---

 It's short and sweet (and sour) and that's what makes this novel so special.